collapsed-stacks/atheism/questions/1839/do-theists-have-better-business-ethics-than-atheists.md

 - posted by: [ObdurateDemand](https://stackexchange.com/users/-1/524-obduratedemand) on 2011-01-02
 - score: 0

-<p>Go ahead and mod me down for this answer, or rate it as ranting if you will, but the answer is glaringly obvious to me.
+Go ahead and mod me down for this answer, or rate it as ranting if you will, but the answer is glaringly obvious to me.
 Religion is a pyramid scheme, and churches exist to bilk money out of their parishioners.
 Whether the individual worshipers are honest in their intent or not, collecting money for the sky wizard is a scam.
-So it's pretty clear to me at least that a large segment of the religious 'community' have very questionable ethics altogether.</p>
+So it's pretty clear to me at least that a large segment of the religious 'community' have very questionable ethics altogether.

-<p>Now, to the studies cited - <em>correlation is not causation</em>.
+Now, to the studies cited - *correlation is not causation*.
 Some people of high integrity are religious, and some are not.
 The studies cited reverse this and rely on self documentation.
 A more appropriate study would involve something like giving too much change at a cash register and then interviewing the people that returned the excess for their beliefs.
-It'd also have to be spread across multiple socioeconomic zones and a control group would have to be present as well.</p>
+It'd also have to be spread across multiple socioeconomic zones and a control group would have to be present as well.